adobito/z2m-cli/README.md

 `java -jar /path/to/jar/file.jar <args>`

-You can also specify the location to your zigbee2mqtt config file using by passing the jar the `z2m.configPath` system proerty like this
+The default path for the Zigbee2Mqtt `configuration.yaml` is `/opt/zigbee2mqtt/data/configuration.yaml`.
+Alternatively, you can specify the location to your zigbee2mqtt config file using by passing the jar the `z2m.configPath` system property.

 `java -jar -Dz2m.configPath=/path/to/z2m/config /path/to/jar/file.jar <args>`

-You can also add the `z2m-cli.sh` script to your PATH and use it to call it like any traditional CLI like this:
+You can also add the `z2m-cli.sh` from the base folder script to your PATH and use it to call it like any traditional CLI like this:

 `z2m-cli groups show`